Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Restructure the draining meeting format

-Stop doing task that depletes you
+Stop doing tasks that deplete you

-The 10-Minute Energy Audit
+10-Minute Energy Audit System for $68K–$96K/Month Founders

-What you’re doing: Analyzing last week to identify specific energy drains and sources
+What you’re doing: Analyzing last week to identify specific energy drains and sources.

 What you need: